Environmental Health Research Program

 San Joaquin Valley Pollution and Health Environmental Research study (SPHERE)

 The primary aim of this CARB-funded study is to assess total exposures to air pollutants and noise.
-The project will address knowledge gaps in environmental exposure, examine determinants of exposure and evaluate potential human health risks in relation to exposures.
-CCAC will enroll households in South Fresno and set-up instruments to collect indoor/outdoor air pollution data, health data and other information for individual household members.
-This project is a collaboration between UC Merced, UC Berkeley, CCAC and Little Manila Rising (Stockton cohort).
+The project addresses knowledge gaps in environmental exposure, examines determinants of exposure and evaluates potential human health risks in relation to exposures.
+CCAC is enrolling households in South Fresno and collecting both indoor and outdoor air pollution data, along with health data and other information of individual household members.
+This study is being done in collaboration with UC Merced and UC Berkeley.

 Impacts of Repeated Short-Term Wildfire Smoke Exposure